 GTA was a game that defined itself by being pretty insane, and then spent the rest of its life trying to get away from those things that made it fun.
 There was a growing void in gaming for anyone who remembers back when you could get a score bonus for plowing down matching Hare Krishnas in amongst its Fuck Around With Cars simulation, rather than its attempts to be Godfather VI: Scarface II.
 Thus began the tale of Saints Row, the mutant parallel-universe GTA that responded to every one of GTA‘s pimple-popping efforts to be taken seriously with increasingly vulgar shirt slogans and an extra set of piercings, culminating in its looniest moments with Saints Row: The Third.

 As a disclaimer, there’s a strong chance that this game, is, in fact, a complete pile of horse-shit and I’ll never realise it.
 I played it cooperatively with a friend over the course of about a week, and its level of manic weirdness was fuelled further by a pair of friends who are, to say the least abnormal people, goofing off and ascribing deep political significance to the commentary of the game, singing along with hiphop songs despite being the two whitest people in the world, and having serious discussions about how to emulate single-episode Adventure Time characters with the character creator.
-This game is a truly fantastic way to spend time with that friend, so in a way, I can recommend my friend to anyone who wants to enjoy him with the medium of Saints Row the Third, but I can’t say for sure that this recommendation is useful to anyone in particular.
+This game is a truly fantastic way to spend time with that friend, so in a way, I can recommend my friend to anyone who wants to enjoy her with the medium of Saints Row the Third, but I can’t say for sure that this recommendation is useful to anyone in particular.

 Some games you can bust into two parts, the good and bad and set them down next to each other for the reader to determine their preference.
 It’s a lot harder with something like SR3, because we’re talking about a game who does a lot of bad things on purpose.
 Good reviewers shouldn’t complain about how the combat mechanics in Lone Survivor are bad, or how Limbo lacks for bright, colourful characters, so what fair mind could complain about SR3‘s parallel flaws?
 For a game that’s meant to realistically reflect a misogynistic subculture in both gaming and the real world, its misogyny is low-key, and tempered with some well-fleshed out, realistic (all things considered) female characters that contrast the culture they’re in.
 Shaundi goes through boys like tissue paper, but it’s never wallowed in and you don’t know who they are – she just discards them as easily as Zimos discards his female partners.